How Did He Do That?

-You may have noticed that the Earth is nothing like the appearance in my doctored picture on the home page.
+You may have noticed that the Earth is nothing like the appearance in my doctored picture at the top of this page.
 It would have been very different at its creation from how it is today.
 Almost certainly there would have been one single land-mass, surrounded by water.
-However, it is interesting that God’s intention for the future world is that there should be no sea.
+However, it is interesting that God’s intention for the future world is that there will be no sea.
 Why would that be?
 Is there going to be no water in the new Earth?
 Surely not!

 Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.

 Lake Victoria is the largest lake in Africa.
 It has a small tide, with sandy beaches, and looking out to the horizon you could be fooled into thinking that you were actually standing by the seaside.
 The Dead Sea, on the other hand, is much smaller and yet is called a ‘sea’.
 What is the difference between the two?
 The difference is that Lake Victoria is fresh water, while the Dead Sea is not.

 So perhaps the new Earth will have huge, fresh-water lakes.
 If this is God’s purpose for the future, then perhaps it would have been His purpose originally and all the water on Earth would have been drinkable.
 The catastrophic event of the flood would have changed all that of course, contaminating the water with all the minerals that swirled around in it for about a year.